lucienlmy/5mod/[Information]-ScriptHookV-&-OpenIV-Updates.md

 **Where can we find the latest ScriptHookV update?**
 - **[ScriptHookV Official site](http://www.dev-c.com/gtav/scripthookv/)** -> The main and most reliable source to get ScriptHookV.
-- **[ScriptHookV on GTA5-Mods.com](https://www.gta5-mods.com/tools/script-hook-v)** -> If you **Follow updates** in this page you'll get a notification when a new ScriptHookV version gets released.
+- **[ScriptHookV on GTA5-Mods.com](https://www.gta5-mods.com/tools/script-hook-v)** -> If you **Follow updates** on this page you'll get a notification when a new ScriptHookV version gets released.

-**How do we know if OpenIV gets updated?** Keep an eye to the following sites:
+**How do we know if OpenIV gets updated?** Keep an eye on the following sites:
 - **[OpenIV Official site](http://openiv.com/)**
 - **[OpenIV at GTA5-Mods.com](https://www.gta5-mods.com/tools/openiv)**
-- Note: If you already have OpenIV installed in your game, whenever it gets an update the own program will ask you to update if you use it.
+- Note: If you already have OpenIV installed in your game, whenever it gets an update the program will ask you to update if you use it.

 **Are PC Single-Player Mods Allowed?**
 **Rockstar Games answer:** Rockstar Games believes in reasonable fan creativity, and, in particular, wants creators to showcase their passion for our games.
 After discussions with Take-Two, Take-Two has agreed that it generally will not take legal action against third-party projects involving Rockstar’s PC games that are single-player, non-commercial, and respect the intellectual property (IP) rights of third parties.
 This does not apply to (i) multiplayer or online services; (ii) tools, files, libraries, or functions that could be used to impact multiplayer or online services, or (iii) use or importation of other IP (including other Rockstar IP) in the project.
 This is not a license, and it does not constitute endorsement, approval, or authorization of any third-party project.
-Take-Two reserves the right to object to any third-party project, or to revise, revoke and/or withdraw this statement at any time in their own discretion.
-This statement does not constitute a waiver of any rights that Take-Two may have with respect to third-party projects.
+Take-Two reserves the right to object to any third-party project, or to revise, revoke, and/or withdraw this statement at any time at their discretion.
+This statement does not constitute a waiver of any rights that Take-Two may have concerning third-party projects.

 **Do you still want more information?** **[GTA News Twitter](https://twitter.com/GTAonlineNews)**

-| ### Updates ###
+|Updates
 |:-:|

 | DATE | TOOL | VERSION | INFORMATION |